CaptainCaffeine/chroma/README.md

 * Windows: Download SDL2 from their [website](https://www.libsdl.org/download-2.0.php).

 ### Building
-A recent C++14 compiler is required to build Chroma (GCC 5.x is known not to work).
+A C++17 compiler is required to build Chroma (GCC 8 or Clang 6 and above).
 I only regularly test whatever versions are currently in the Arch Linux repos, so older compilers will break from time to time.

 `mkdir build`